Editor's choice: First Down Funding business loans

 For smaller breweries that produce less than two million barrels per year, the first 60,000 are taxed at $3.50 per barrel.
 As your business grows from 60,000 barrels to two million, the tax rate jumps to $16 per barrel.
 When business is booming, so are the taxes: Breweries that produce over two million barrels are charged $16 per barrel for the first six million, then $18 per barrel after that.

 Wineries have different tax classes depending on the alcoholic content and the amount that is produced.
 This amount ranges from $0.07 up to $3.15 per gallon.
 The Alcohol and Tobacco Tax and Trade Bureau has more information on the specific types of wine and how they are taxed, so do your research when considering the taxes you may need to pay.

 This doesn’t include county and state taxes.
-And as the tax codes change, so might these rates, so include a search on the Alcohol and Tobacco Tax and Trade Bureau to get up-to-date rates.
+And as the tax codes change, so might these rates.
+Include a search on the Alcohol and Tobacco Tax and Trade Bureau in your research to get up-to-date rates.